 Creosote has a prominent smell and oily characteristics.
 This makes it more suitable for applications such as fencing, railways, telephone poles or other industrial/agricultural applications.
 When combined with CCA this is suitable for marine-related applications.
 Creosote should not be applied to a product where direct contact, possible digestion or long periods of close proximity is expected.

-ACQ and Copper Azole are new generation inorganic alternatives.
+ACQ and Copper Azole are new generations of inorganic alternatives.
 They are new to South Africa and not widely available for use.

-Since the treatments development in 1933 and after worldwide use for the past 6 decades there have been no reported health issues linked to the correct usage of CCA treated wood.
-CCA is a passive material that dissuades insects from attacking the wood and prevents fungi building up, it does not kill the insects in the same way a pesticide would but rather renders the wood unsavory to them.
+Since the development of the treatment in 1933 and after worldwide use for the past 6 decades, there have been no reported health issues linked to the correct usage of CCA-treated wood.
+CCA is a passive material that dissuades insects from attacking the wood and prevents fungi from building up, it does not kill the insects in the same way a pesticide would but rather render the wood unsavoury to them.

 The fixation procedure also ensures that the CCA becomes immobile.
 This means that unlike the Creosote which gives off an oily texture the CCA will remain fixed to the wood.

 3. CCA is environmentally friendly

 The treatment of the wood prolongs its life span.
 You not only benefit from a long-lasting product, but you are also actively taking place in the conservation of forest resources.